oyeb/phoenix/README.md

 #Security

-We can protect our system by running bot process in `chroot` jails which help in minimising damages when scripts attempt privilege escalation or arbit code injection.
+We can protect our system by running bot process in `chroot` jails or `containers` (LXD, LXC or Docker) which help in minimising damages when scripts attempt privilege escalation or arbit code injection.

-But a scarier attack would be something like a fork bomb.
-Such attacks hog CPU and I/O resources.
-If we do not detect it and stop it in it's early stage -- or prevent it altogether, the server would crash.

 How do we make sure processes cannot open any kind of `file descriptors`?
 Be it for IPC or network sockets?